rhoffman103/inventory-manager/README.md

 # Inventory Manager

 Inventory Manager is a mockup for a specialized manufacturing process.
-The MVP will allow Admin(s) to be able to create work orders and update the schedule for production.
-The production floor will have a simple UI to add finished product, scrap and downtime, while keeping track of the progress.
+Managers can add new products to the database to create new job jackets and update the running schedule.
+Operators get an updated schedule to add new product, scrap and downtime while keeping track of a job jackets progress.

 For demo purposes, you can log into this app with a "managers" and "operators" account.